lucascaton/enumerate_it/README.md

 #### Why define enumerations outside the class that uses them?

 - It's clearer.
-- You can add behaviour to the enumeration class.
+- You can add behavior to the enumeration class.
 - You can reuse the enumeration inside other classes.

 #### Can I use `enumerate_it` gem without Rails?